 - Proof of Concept (PoC): A proof of concept was created to validate the idea’s technical feasibility.

 2. Design (Design Framework, Application Architecture, and Prototype)

 At this stage, a design framework, software architecture, and a prototype were created.
 Each phase included:

 The design framework included a collection of screen mockups for every stage of the user experience journey.
 This included a flowchart that helped visualize where each user-driven click leads.

 b.
 Software Architecture

 Teams Included: Technical Architect, business analysts, and the UX team

-A software architecture, i.e., the blueprint of the software was created at this stage.
-At this stage, the 3rd party integration, server requirements, database, and browser-related requirements also got finalized.
+A software architecture, i.e., the blueprint of the software, was created at this stage.
+The 3rd party integration, server requirements, database, and browser-related requirements are finalized at this stage.

-- Conduct daily standups for ensuring transparency of the process and track the team’s progress
+- Conduct daily stand-ups to ensure transparency of the process and track the team’s progress

 - Work in time-boxed sprints to work on prioritized features